19 November 2020

 Virtual meeting 9:30-11:30 CEST

-On November 19th 2020, IIASA researchers from the Energy (ENE) program , will exchange experiences and expertise on their energy and climate change research, modeling activities and research interests with a group of their peers from the RSS Jordan – developing relationships and building linkages between the research communities, and looking for opportunities for synergistic collaborations between the two groups.
+On 19 November 2020, IIASA researchers from the Energy and Advanced Systems Analysis programs, will exchange experiences and expertise on their energy and climate change research, modeling activities and research interests with a group of their peers from the the Royal Scientific Society (RRS) of Jordan.

 International Institute for Applied Systems Analysis (IIASA)

 Phone: (+43 2236) 807 0 Fax:(+43 2236) 71 313